 Zero.
 That’s the number of players elected to the Baseball Hall of Fame last week—and not for lack of qualification and impressive resumes.
 The reason was cheating, or more accurately the suspicion of cheating.
-There was such a pervasive misgiving and uncertainty about which former players have used performance-enhancing drugs that the 569 voters couldn’t agree on even one eligible player.
+There was such a pervasive misgiving and uncertainty about which former players might have used performance-enhancing drugs that the 569 voters couldn’t agree on even one eligible player.
 Therefore, legends like Roger Clemens, Barry Bonds, and Sammy Sosa will not join the hallowed ranks of Cy Young, Willie Mays, and Joe DiMaggio—at least not this year.

 photo credit: kwc via photopin cc